 The short answer to this question is yes.
 Like Facebook’s recent ban, India is trying to accomplish a similar outcome.
-It’s no secret that cryptocurrency is often used for illicit transactions.
 If you were in their shoes would you want to try and monitor each individual transaction to try and sniff out the illegitimate ones?
 Probably not.
 That said, they are attempting to ensure an end by stopping transactions all together.
 But there’s light at the end of the tunnel.

 In fact, India’s government has expressed interest in the blockchain technology many times before.
 Jaitley said, “the government will explore use of blockchain technology proactively for ushering in digital economy.”

-The blockchain is the technology that cryptocurrencies were built on.
-If India is still interested in exploring the opportunities with the blockchain, we’ll likely see cryptocurrencies back in action once the dust settles.
+Cryptocurrencies were build on blockchain.
+India is likely still interested in exploring the opportunities with the blockchain.
+If so, we’ll likely see cryptocurrencies back in action once the dust settles.